VirtoCommerce/vc-docs/platform/developer-guide/docs/Tutorials-and-How-tos/How-tos/user-email-verification.md

 * Administrator clicks **Verify email** in the Platform UI (`users/{userId}/sendVerificationEmail` endpoint requested).
 * Administrator calls the `users/{userId}/sendVerificationEmail` endpoint.
 * New user is created in xAPI.
-* New user registers in the Storefront UI.
+* New user registers in the Frontend Application UI.

 ## Email Verification in Platform API